dokumentacion/planaria/api.md

 We can use this object for various purposes.

-1. Store it in a document database as a row (Such as MongoDB)
+1. Store it in a document database as a row (Such as MongoDB).
-2. Filter it using JSON processing engiens (Such as JQ)
+2. Filter it using JSON processing engines (Such as JQ).

 In case of Planaria, this is the basic unit of transaction object that gets passed to `onmempool` and `onblock` handlers.